Ramona-Saintandre/udacityDevopsP3/readme.md

 The project requires that Selenium is installed on the VM to test the UI functionality of `https://www.saucedemo.com/` website.

 ![Swag Shop Inventory](projectimages/swag_shirts.png)

-The test suite should show which user logged in, what items were added to the shopping cart, and what items were removed from the shopping cart.
+ems were added to the shopping cart, and what items were removed from the shopping cart.

 ![SwagShop](projectimages/swag%20checkout.png)

 I created the python code locally and made sure the test was working before ingesting it into the Pipeline.
 To this: